 We grow only Pinot Noir for sale.
 Pinot Noir is thought to be the oldest of the noble vinifera grapes.
 Perhaps for that reason it also exhibits the greatest tendency to mutate, forming distinct “clones” (i.e., genetically distinguishable versions of Pinot Noir).
 Magical powers are attributed to some Pinot Noir clones and much energy is spent debating which clones are “better,” although we feel that it is the combination of the site, farming and clone that produce the real magic.

-We selected the “Calera” and “Pommard” clones of Pinot Noir for blocks 1 through 5 of our vineyard.
+We initially selected the “Calera” and “Pommard” clones of Pinot Noir for our vineyard.
 Both are “heritage” or “suitcase” clones of Pinot Noir, meaning they were smuggled into the United States from France before modern intellectual property law.
 We selected these clones based on conversations we had with farmers and with several well-known Russian River Valley winemakers who (out of respect and courtesy) will remain nameless here.
 We are very grateful for their thoughts and input, which was freely given — one of the best things about the Sonoma County wine industry, in our opinion.
+Later, to give our vineyard more “color” and (hopefully) improve our crop, we decided to graft a block that had previously been grafted to Calera to the Mariafeld clone of Pinot Noir.

 The Calera clone of Pinot Noir is rumored to have been brought to the United States by Josh Jensen for his Calera vineyard in Monterey and taken from cuttings selected by Jensen from one of the Domaine de la Romanée-Conti vineyards in Burgundy, where Jensen apprenticed.
 Jensen himself has claimed that his budwood was obtained from the nearby Chalone vineyard, which in turn was thought to contain budwood from Romanée-Conti and, maybe, Vosne-Romanée.
 In any event, it has the makings of a great mystery novel.
 In the American Pinot world, Chalone and Calera are forever linked and are considered the same clone.
 Good examples of Pinot Noir made predominately from the Calera clone include wines made by Paul Hobbs and Mark Aubert from Ulises Valdez’s UV or Ulises Valdez Vineyard, which is located just to the north of us on Laguna Road.